On Hecke and asymptotic categories for a family of complex reflection groups: Nhedral Hecke algebras and categories

 \item The diagrammatic 2-category in \cite[Section 4.1]{MaMaMiTu-trihedral} should be replaced by its affine type $A_{\rank-1}$ analog.
 While writing this paper, at least to the best of our knowledge, there is no diagrammatic presentation of the relevant 2-category but one rather has to work with algebraic singular Soergel bimodules as in \cite{Wi-sing-soergel}.
 For the quantization of this category one needs to use the quantum Cartan matrix as in \cite{El-q-satake}.

-\item \emph{Nhedral Soergel bimodules} of level $\infty$ can then be defined similarly as in \cite[Section 4.2]{MaMaMiTu-trihedral}, replacing `secondary color' therein by a subset of $I$ of size $\rank-1$.
-The main statement is then the analog of \cite[Proposition 4.31]{MaMaMiTu-trihedral}, which holds verbatim and provides a categorification of $\nhecke$.
+\item \emph{Nhedral Soergel bimodules} of level $\infty$ probably can then be defined similarly as in \cite[Section 4.2]{MaMaMiTu-trihedral}, replacing `secondary color' therein by a subset of $I$ of size $\rank-1$.
+The main statement should be then the analog of \cite[Proposition 4.31]{MaMaMiTu-trihedral}, which should hold verbatim and would provide a categorification of $\nhecke$.